Bužim Fort: Description of the fort

 By the end of the fifteenth century the fort was bolstered by new, trapezoid like fortifications, on whose angles stood polygonal towers.
-Its walls were distanced 15-20 meters from the walls of old fortification.
+Its walls were distanced 15–20 meters from the walls of old fortification.
 The width of the walls is 2 meters.
 The complete length of the northern and the western wall are preserved, the southern wall is partly preserved, and the eastern wall is removed.
-The height of the walls is 5-8 meters.
+The height of the walls is 5–8 meters.

 The walls of the new fortifications are significantly lower, and they had places provided for cannons at the top.
 On the same time, the positions for artillery were built on both the towers and the walls.
-By building the new defensive wall, the old fort was protected from the effects of artillery, and the perimeter of the fort was defended from the towers of the old, inner fort, as they were significantly taller then the ones of the newer fort.
+By building the new defensive wall, the old fort was protected from the effects of artillery, and the perimeter of the fort was defended from the towers of the old, inner fort, as they were significantly taller than the ones of the newer fort.

 When the Ottomans conquered Bužim, the stone Mosque was built inside the older fortification.

 Bužim castle was named a national monument of Bosnia and Herzegovina.